code-it-samurai/Elo-system/README.md

 A plugin and play rating system for multipler games if you wanna maintain score of each player

-currently supporting only two players but planning to increase it to multiplayers in the future
+Currently supporting only two players but planning to increase it to multiplayers in the future